This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 • Orange: Oranges are 86% water, making them a great food option to help rehydrate.
 I love bringing them along with me on a long run or blending them into a smoothie.

 • Pineapple: While pineapple is higher in natural sugar, that sugar contains the energy boost you need after barre class.
+Learn how I cut pineapple if you’re using fresh instead of frozen.

-How to Blend the Perfect Smoothie
+How to Make Post-Workout Smoothie

 1. Blend kale and coconut water until smooth.
 You don’t want any leafy chunks left.